aosmond23/PHYS_511_2026/README.md

 ## Purpose Behind Coding Lab

 This lab is aimed to teach you both basic programming in python as well as see how it can be applied in a nuclear physics setting.
 Given the vast amounts of data that we deal with in this field, effective analysis often requires programming skills.
 Although languages such as C++, Java, and Fortran are commonly used, Python is increasingly being recognized as a powerful tool for data analysis.
-Moreover, the use of Jupyter Notebooks provides an efficient platform for obtaining quick results and feedback on your code.
+Moreover, the use of Jupyter Labs provides an efficient platform for obtaining quick results and feedback on your code.

 ## How to install Python and Jupyter Notebooks

 ### Step 1:

 If you do not have python3 or anaconda in your computer, you need to install python3 or anaconda.
-If you already have either python3 or anaconda with Jupyter Notebook you can jump to Step 2.
+If you already have either python3 or anaconda with Jupyter Lab (or the older version, Jupyter Notebook) you can jump to Step 2.

-#### Anaconda install
+#### Anaconda install (option 1)

 Documentation on installing conda for your operating system is located [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) or directly download [here](https://www.anaconda.com/download/success?reg=skipped).
 Anaconda should come with all of the required packages.

-#### Python install
+#### Python and Jupyter install (option 2)

 1. Install python latest version [here](https://www.python.org/downloads/)

-2. Install Jupyter Notebooks is located [here](https://jupyter.org/install)
+2. Install Jupyter Lab located [here](https://jupyter.org/install)

 ### Step 2: